thnkrn/thnkrn-www/README.md

-# THNKRN's www is the webiste that represent about my personal information, my experience and my playground
+# THNKRN's www is the website that represent about my personal information, my experience and my playground

 ## Deployment